Purpose | Feedback | Documents | Pilot Projects | Members | Staff Contact | Subcommittees

 Reports

-The Initiative is directed to provide written reports, with findings and recommendations, to the Supreme Court.
-The Civil Litigation Taskforce, Family Law Taskforce, and Technology Working Group have submitted reports to the Indiana Supreme Court.
+The committee was directed to provide written reports in 2021 and 2022, with findings and recommendations, to the Supreme Court.
+The Civil Litigation Taskforce, Family Law Taskforce, and Technology Working Group submitted reports to the Indiana Supreme Court.

 Articles